Safeguarding

 Child Protection refers to measures that are undertaken to protect specific children who are at risk of suffering significant harm, which could be physical, sexual, emotional abuse or neglect.
 Knowing the signs of abuse and how to report them is a vital part of safeguarding students.

 Should you have any questions or wish to discuss anything further regarding safeguarding and child protection at Edgbarrow, please do not hesitate to contact us.
-We have lots of people who are here to listen and for you to report to:Imabi poster
+We have lots of people who are here to listen and for you to report to:Imabi video screenshot

 We also have non-contact ways to report: